 I am surprised how long it took me to get around to visiting Epping Aquatic Centre.
 Please don’t make the same mistake!
 Epping Pools is a lovely place for a splash with the family, particularly young ones, set amongst the bush.
 And it’s now become our regular swimming pool, visiting a lot over the last few summers!

 Thankfully the pools weren’t demolished by Hornsby Council so we can all still enjoy a swim in the tranquil bush setting.
-They re-opened in October 2016 by City of Parramatta Council, following the recent Council boundary changes.
+They were re-opened in October 2016 by City of Parramatta Council, following the Council boundary changes.
 Now Epping Aquatic Centre is sadly Parramatta Council’s only swimming centre, with the transfer of Granville Pools to Cumberland Council and the demolishing of Parramatta Pools.
 Details on the new swimming centre to be built in Parramatta can be found here.

 Shaded Baby/ Toddler Pool